cwklurks/blackscholestrading/README.md

 - Risk metrics including max profit/loss and breakeven points
 - Probability of profit calculations

-### 6. **User-Friendly UI**

-- Date picker for expiration selection (no more confusing year decimals)
-- Toggle between percentage and decimal inputs for volatility and rates
-- Reference guides for typical volatility ranges and current treasury rates
-- Tabbed interface for organized feature access

 ## 🚀 Quick Start

 ### Installation